Flaventino/AzureDataLakeIntermediate/README.md

         + The application ID of the service principal responsible for monitoring access to the data lake
         + The secret value of the service principal responsible for monitoring access to the data lake

-    + A datalake of "Gen2" type
+    + A datalake of "Gen2" type with one container at least.
+You also can create a directory within that container if you whish.

 ### Programming & Coding resources
 * Python version 3.11 and following python libraries :